martinaserandrei/expense__tracker/README.md

    python manage.py runserver
    ```

-After completing these steps, you will be able to choose categories when uploading a file.
+After completing these steps, you will be able to choose categories when uploading a file from your banking service!.

 ### 4. Usage